 WHY LOCAL MATTERS

 When buying locally produced food you are helping to strengthen your community because your dollar is being directly invested.
 By supporting your local farmers, you are contributing to the communties' food security and building a stronger food network.
-Our hope is to help develop a growing market for Truckee/Tahoe, which will cut down on a lot of environmental costs, too, from transportation to packaging.
+Our hope is to help develop a growing market for Truckee/Tahoe, which cuts down on a lot of environmental costs, too, specifically transportation and packaging.

 HOW WE GROW